 2. The annual allocation of reclaimed water from the Orange County Easterly Water Reclamation Facility and surface/stormwater from the Orange County Landfill for power plant cooling and other power plant uses is:

-4,745.0 million gallons in 2008 and 2009;

-5,365.5 million gallons in 2010 and beyond.
+5,365.5 million gallons .

-Licensees must use available surface water to the maximum extent possible prior to using reclaimed water.
+The Licensee must use available surface water to the maximum extent possible prior to using reclaimed water.
 [Paragraphs 10.3(a)(b)(c)(f)(k), A.H.]

 3. Floridan Aquifer groundwater may not be used for cooling water makeup.
-Surficial aquifer groundwater withdrawn as a result of dewatering activities and/or groundwater suppression activities associated with facility lined ponds may be used for cooling water makeup.
+Surficial aquifer groundwater withdrawn as a result of dewatering activities and/or groundwater suppression activities associated with facility lined ponds may be stored in the makeup ponds and used for cooling water makeup.

 4. If unacceptable saline water intrusion occurs at the on-site wellfield as a result of the withdrawal authorized by this certification, DEP will revoke the allocation of ground water in this certification in whole or in part to curtail or abate the impact caused by the saline water intrusion.
 [Paragraphs 10,3(b)(c)(d)(g)(h)(i), A.H.]